DiversityDatabaseProject/Tensorflow_ObjectDetection/README.md

 ## Improvements needed

-- include default values to python parameters, if none given by user
+- Tests on Python and bash scripts
-- test the bash scripts
+- Python scripts could be refactored / optimized
-- add error handling in the scripts
+- Ubuntu bash scripts need to be refactored
-- add unit tests in python codes
+- Error handling in the scripts